top of page

 Look at the blue plaque by the synagogue.
 Sgt Max Steinberg was a chayal boded (a lone soldier without parents in Israel) who was killed during the 2014 Protective Edge war in Gaza.
 The immediate decision of the parents was to take his body back to Los Angeles to be buried.
 But on pondering the matter, they realized it was more appropriate for him to be buried in the country for which he had given his life, at the military cemetery at Mount Herzl.
 Informed about his funeral by social media, about 30,000 people attended.

-It was while he was on a Taglit-Israel or Birthright Israel program to Israel and at Arbel that Max decided to immigrate to Israel.
+It was while Max was on a Taglit-Israel or Birthright Israel program to Israel and at Arbel that he decided to immigrate to Israel.
 In his memory, Taglit-Birthright Israel donated the paved path from the main road to the synagogue.
-As an article about this stated: “Birthright introduced Max to Israel.
+As an article about him stated: “Birthright introduced Max to Israel.
 Max fell in love with Israel.
 And he understood, subsequently, that he could not make Israel his home without protecting her."

 Arbel memorial.jpeg

-There are some unusual features in this synagogue compared to other Galilean synagogues.
-You will immediately notice an impressive door frame carved from a single piece of limestone on its eastern aspect.
+There are some unusual features in this synagogue at Arbel compared to other Galilean synagogues.
+You will immediately notice an impressive door frame at its eastern aspect carved from a single piece of limestone.
 It has floral motives and medallions.
-Many other Galilean synagogues have their entrance on their southern side facing Jerusalem, although there are exceptions.
+Many other Galilean synagogues have their main entrance on their southern side facing Jerusalem, although there are exceptions to this.
 There is also no other synagogue with a door frame quite like this made from a single piece of limestone.
-The reason is probably related to messianic ideas.

-There are midrashic references to the Plain of Arbel being the site of a final apocalyptical battle before the arrival of the Messiah (as in Ezekiel’s battle of Gog of Magog).
+The reason for these features relates to messianic ideas.
+Midrashic references describe the Plain of Arbel as being the site of a final apocalyptical battle before the arrival of the Messiah (as in Ezekiel’s battle of Gog of Magog).
 Also, that the Messiah will arrive through an eastern entrance to the Temple and through a single door made of precious material.
-Many Jews believed that they were approaching redemptive times, and since the main focus of Jewish life in Israel was in the Galilee, they believed that it was from here and not Jerusalem that the Messiah would arrive.
+Many Jews believed that redemptive times were approaching, and since the main focus of Jewish life in Israel was in the Galilee, they believed that it was from here and not from Jerusalem that the Messiah would come.
+Hence, the impressive eastern door of the synagogue.

-As for other Galilean synagogues, it had a rectangular hall with 3 rows of columns creating a nave and aisles.
+The synagogue had a rectangular hall with 3 rows of columns creating a nave and aisles.
 There were carved stone benches along three of the walls.
-In its southern aspect is a semicircular niche, and this was probably the location of the ark.
-The building would have been two-storied.
+At its southern aspect is a semicircular niche, which was probably the location of the ark for the Torah.
+The building was two-storied.

 Links to the HOME PAGE and best family activities, hikes and historic sites in the GOLAN, EASTERN GALILEE, UPPER GALILEE, LOWER GALILEE, JORDAN VALLEY & LAKE KINNERET, the SHEFELAH, TEL AVIV-YAFFO and surroundings, NORTH of TEL AVIV, and SOUTH of TEL AVIV.